gansm/finalcut/doc/first-steps.md

 ----------------

 Calling `FApplication::exec()` starts the FINAL CUT main event loop.
-While the event loop is running, the system constantly checks whether an event has occurred and sends it to the application's currently focused object.
-The events of the terminal such as keystrokes, mouse actions or resizing the terminal are translated into `FEvent` objects and sent it to the active `FObject`.
-It is also possible to use `FApplication::sendEvent()` or `FApplication::queueEvent()` to send your own events to an object.
+While the event loop is running, the system checks all the time whether an event has occurred and sends it to the application's currently focused object.
+The events of the terminal, such as keystrokes, mouse actions, or terminal size changing, are translated into `FEvent` objects, and sent them to the active `FObject`.
+It is also possible to use `FApplication::sendEvent()` or `FApplication::queueEvent()` to send a specific event to an object.

 `FObject`-derived objects process incoming events by reimplementing the virtual method `event()`.
-The `FObject` itself calls only `onTimer()` or `onUserEvent()` and ignores all other events.
+The `FObject` itself can only call its own events `onTimer()` and `onUserEvent()` and ignores all other events.
 The `FObject`-derived class `FWidget` also reimplements the `event()` method to handle further events. `FWidget` calls the `FWidget::onKeyPress` method when you press a key, or the `FWidget::onMouseDown` method when you click